Professor John H. Casarez, Grandmaster and Founder of the Manabi-Masho Ju-Jitsu System

 South Point, OH.
 Police Department under 2 Police Chiefs.
 He also served as a Police Officer there for 5 years.

-He also trained some of the Marshall University R.O.T.C.
+He trained some of the Marshall University R.O.T.C.
 Reserve Officer’s Training Corps., The US Army Special Forces Reserve Company of Huntington, WV., The US Air Force Civil Air Patrol Wing of Huntington, WV.

-Soke Casarez also trained Frank Newman, instructor to the Huntington, WV.
+Grandmaster Casarez also trained Frank Newman, instructor to the Huntington, WV.
 State Police Unit in using specialized police tactics techniques.

 1993: Awarded 10th Dan in Manabi-Masho Ju-Jitsu, Manabi-Masho was recognized by the World Head of Family Sokeship Council.
 He was also inducted into their Hall of Fame.
 He was also inducted into the World Martial Arts Hall of Fame in 1993.